Rarefied gas flow past a liquid droplet: interplay between internal and external flows: Problem formulation

-The gas phase in the problem is modeled with the linear, dimensionless, steady-state R26 equations.
+The gas phase in the problem is modelled with the linear, dimensionless, steady-state R26 equations.
 The (fully nonlinear) R26 equations in the Cartesian coordinate system have been propounded in \cite{GuEmerson2009}.
 The field variables in the R26 equations are the density $\hat{\rho}$, velocity $\hat{v}_i$, temperature $\hat{T}$, stress tensor $\hat{\sigma}_{ij}$, heat flux $\hat{q}_i$, (tracefree) third velocity moment $\hat{m}_{ijk}$, partially contracted (tracefree) fourth velocity moment $\hat{R}_{ij}$ and fully contracted fourth velocity moment (also referred to as the scalar fourth moment) $\hat{\Delta}$.
-The field variables with hat are the usual quantities with dimensions, like the ones taken in \cite{GuEmerson2009} but without hats.
+The field variables with hats are the usual quantities with dimensions, like the ones taken in \cite{GuEmerson2009} but without hats.
 The R26 equations are linearised around the reference state described above and are made dimensionless by introducing the dimensionless deviations in the field variables from their respective reference state values:

-where $\hat{R}$ is the gas constant; $\hat{p}_0 = \hat{\rho}_0\hat{R}\hat{T}_0$ is the pressure in the reference state; $\rho$, $v_i$, $T$, $p$, $\sigma_{ij}$ and $q_i$ are the dimensionless deviations in the density, velocity, temperature, stress and heat flux of the gas, respectively; similarly, $m_{ijk}$, $R_{ij}$ and $\Delta$ are the dimensionless deviations in the corresponding quantities.
+where $\hat{R}$ is the gas constant; $\hat{p}_0 = \hat{\rho}_0\hat{R}\hat{T}_0$ is the pressure in the reference state; $\rho$, $v_i$, $T$, $p$, $\sigma_{ij}$ and $q_i$ are the dimensionless deviations in the density, velocity, temperature, pressure, stress and heat flux of the gas, respectively; similarly, $m_{ijk}$, $R_{ij}$ and $\Delta$ are the dimensionless deviations in the corresponding quantities.
 In addition, the droplet radius $\hat{R}_0$ is taken as the length scale for making the space variable $\hat{r}$ dimensionless, i.e.~$r := \hat{r}/\hat{R}_0$.
 We insert the dimensionless deviations \eqref{deviations} in the original R26 equations and drop all the nonlinear terms in deviations along with the time derivative terms.
-Finally, on transforming the resulting equations from the Cartesian coordinate system to the spherical coordinate system, we obtain the linear, dimensionless, steady-state R26 equations, which read \citep{RGST2021}\footnote{There is a typo in the last term on the left-hand side of equation (6.9$b$) of \cite{RGST2021}.} \begingroup
+Finally, on transforming the resulting equations from the Cartesian coordinate system to the spherical coordinate system, we obtain the linear, dimensionless, steady-state R26 equations, which read \citep{RGST2021} \begingroup

 \endgroup with the additional unknowns in \eqref{m_bal}--\eqref{Delta_bal} being

 Here $\mathscr{D}\equiv \cot{\theta}+\frac{\partial}{\partial\theta}$.
 Equations \eqref{mass_bal_g}--\eqref{Omega_closure}, henceforth, will be referred to as the linearised R26 (LR26) equations.
 The coefficients $\mathrm{Kn}$, $\mathrm{Pr}$, $\mathrm{Pr}_m$, $\mathrm{Pr}_R$, $\mathrm{Pr}_\Delta$, $\mathrm{Pr}_{\Phi}$, $\mathrm{Pr}_{\psi}$, $\mathrm{Pr}_{\Omega}$ in the LR26 equations are the dimensionless numbers arising from the non-dimensionalisation of the equations.
 In particular, the numbers